Part 1·1.1·15 min read

 The Cell as an Open System

-This means the cell is always running processes:
+This means the is always running processes:

 • Importing nutrients from outside